Jessore: History

 The Ain-i Akbari lists a pargana of Jesar as part of sarkar Khalifatabad.
 This Jesar is a reference to today's Ishwaripur.
 Ishwaripur is also the Jesar mentioned in the Bahāristān-i Ghaibī.
 The zamindars of Jesar later shifted their capital to Murali and then to nearby Kasba, and the name "Jessore" was transferred to each of them in succession.
 One or both of these shifts had happened by around 1660, when Mattheus van den Broucke's map of Bengal shows a "Jessoor" in the same spot as today's city; however, because Murali and Kasba are so close together, it's uncertain which one specifically is being shown here.

 It was the capital of Pratapaditya, the one and only Hindu ruler of the 12 Bhuiyas of Bengal, who had also famously fought against Mughal intrusion in East Bengal.
 He was defeated by Mughal forces and his territories were annexed into the Mughal Empire.

 It was the first district to be freed and taken back by Bengali rule in the Liberation War, on 8 December 1971.

 Demographics

-According to the 2022 Bangladesh census, Jessore city had a population of 209,330.
+According to the 2022 Bangladesh census, Jashore Paurashava had 53,733 households and a population of 209,352.
+Jashore had a literacy rate of 87.31%: 89.07% for males and 85.50% for females, and a sex ratio of 103.34 males per 100 females.
+7.53% of the population was under 5 years of age.

 According to the 2011 Bangladesh census, Jessore city had 45,930 households and a population of 201,796.
 33,717 (16.71%) were under 10 years of age.
 Jessore had a literacy rate (age 7 and over) of 76.44%, compared to the national average of 51.8%, and a sex ratio of 926 females per 1000 males.